Cyclone1070/docsreader/src/tailwind/markdown/docs/text-underline-offset.md

 Use `underline-offset-<number>` utilities like `underline-offset-2` and `underline-offset-4` to change the offset of a text underline:

-underline-offset-1

-The quick brown fox jumps over the lazy dog.

-underline-offset-2

-The quick brown fox jumps over the lazy dog.

-underline-offset-4

-The quick brown fox jumps over the lazy dog.

-underline-offset-8

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="underline underline-offset-1">The quick brown fox...</p><p class="underline underline-offset-2">The quick brown fox...</p><p class="underline underline-offset-4">The quick brown fox...</p><p class="underline underline-offset-8">The quick brown fox...</p>
 ```